Thermally Fused Laminate (TFL)

 Thermally Fused Laminate (TFL) Panels for Decorative Surfaces

-Thermally fused laminate (TFL) Panels, once known as thermally fused melamine or TFM, is made by fusing a resin-impregnated sheet of décor paper directly to a substrate.
-Heat and pressure activate the resin in the saturated TFL panel sheet, creating a cross-linked bond with the substrate.
+Thermally Fused Laminate Decorative Panels, once known as thermally fused melamine or TFM, is made by fusing a resin-impregnated sheet of décor paper directly to a substrate.
+There is no kraft paper used in Thermally Fused Laminates, and the resulting panel is ready for finishing.
+Heat and pressure activate the resin in the saturated TFL sheet, creating a cross-linked bond with the substrate.
 This effectively seals the substrate.
 Particleboard and MDF are ideal substrates for TFL because they are consistent, uniform in strength and free of defects.